By Tobin Harris

 With Windows Mobile recently reaching a UK market share of 8.5%, it’s worth looking at the ROI of developing your app for this platform.

-UPDATE March 2017: Despite signs of growth during 2015 and 2016, the Windows Phone UK market share has now plummeted to 2.1%.
-So, for UK audiences we’re currently not recommending it.
+UPDATE May 2024: Despite signs of growth during 2015 and 2016, the Windows Phone UK market share has now plummeted to 2.1% in 2017.
+And in 2024, it dropped to 0.02%.
+So, for UK audiences, we’re currently not recommending it.

 Start with how much money you’re missing out on.
 This might be a function of revenue generated by your existing mobile app each month.
 For example, let’s say you’re Android and iPhone apps facilitate £1M a month in bookings.
 Launching a Windows phone version could make an extra £850,000 a month, approx £1M a year.
 Simple.